bbauska/JS-svg/README.md

 });
 </pre>

-For me, this resulted in the output you see in Figure 8-6.
-I don't know about you, but I see a pugnacious pup putting up his dukes, à la Scrappy- Doo (though that may well be my pareidolia at work).
+<p>For me, this resulted in the output you see in Figure 8-6.
+I don't know
+about you, but I see a pugnacious pup putting up his dukes, à la Scrappy- Doo (though that may well be my pareidolia at work).
 On each refresh, you'll see something quite different, and while the color tones vary, a common palette can be discerned due to the single feFlood color we're drawing upon.
-This kind of effect would be quite difficult to achieve without filters.
+This kind of effect would be quite difficult to achieve without filters.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 64.
 The result of the composite operation (220) ~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"